 Alfred E. and the late-night Jimmys or John Oliver, Samantha Bee, Bill Maher, and the rest can try to generate some snickers, maybe even a guffaw or two out of what at best is a black comedy.
 They can all call it The Tweeter-in Chief.
 An UN-expurgated realty TV show.

 Viewer discretion advised.
 Not suitable for children not still in the womb.
 May contain content deemed offensive or disturbing.
 May cause sever headaches.
 Irritable bowel syndrome.
 Shortness of breath.
 Dementia.
 Feelings of existential dread.
-Inability to find a reason to get of bed each day.
+Inability to find a reason to get out of bed each day.
 Questioning of the existence of a higher power.
 Constant puzzlement over one’s own existence.
 Opiod addiction.
 Rashes.
 Blurred vision.
 Gothic nightmares.
 Feelings of hopelessness.
-A sudden desire go over Niagara Falls in an imaginary barrel.
-See other side for more counterindications…
+A sudden desire to go over Niagara Falls in an imaginary barrel.
+See other side affects for more counterindications…

 Well, that’s a wrap.
 I’m through with blogging about it, really.
 I’ll try to focus on some less serious matters.
 You know, dogs that get page 2 obituaries.
 Jenny Hagen.
 Our WWII veterans, the greatest veterans from the greatest generation.
 Travel.
 Music.
 All the arts, especially the great series, My Mother the Car, Gilligan’s Island, Mr.Ed, The Living Without Intestines Frontline special, Mr.Robot.
 No, wait.
 Skip that last one: may not be suitable for those with a functioning brain, which excludes Trump supporters, of course.